Global Virtual Roundtable Series

 Session 3: The Opportunities for Artificial Intelligence in Social Care & Long-Term Care

-Date: June 16, 2025
+Took Place: June 16, 2025

-and Board Chair, Global Ageing Network)
+Moderated by: Donald Macaskill (Chief Executive, Scottish Care, and Board Member, Global Ageing Network)

 Panelists: